fmi-basel/faim-mdcsupdater/README.md

 ## Usage

-The updater can be used as plugin in [FAIM-Robocopy](https://github.com/fmi-basel/faim-robocopy) or as a standalone script:
+The updater can be used as plugin in [FAIM-Robocopy](https://github.com/fmi-basel/faim-robocopy) or as a standalone script.

+For the latter, assume that the database the information that some images are at ```old/location/of/images```, but that these images were in the meantime moved to ```new/location/of/images```.
+You can now update these database entries with:

 ```
 cd PATH/TO/faim-mdcsupdater